BGRem: A background noise remover for astronomical images based on a diffusion model: Training Data Preparation

 \section{Training Data Preparation}

 Since BGRem is based on a supervised ML scheme, here we describe the training data production procedure.

 The training data consisted of 5 simulated full-field images from the MeerLICHT telescope \citep{groot2024blackgem}, an optical telescope at the University of Cape Town\footnote{https://science.uct.ac.za/meerlicht}.
 Three more images were simulated and used as test data.
+For the simulation, we have used the GalSim \citep{rowe2015galsim} simulation software with the corresponding background components: a) a spatially varying sky background, b) detector-level effects including Gaussian read noise and dark current, c) Poisson noise fluctuations coming from both the sky and the dark current.

-For the simulation, we have used the GalSim \citep{rowe2015galsim} simulation software, and this is advantageous for training BGRem since it provides ground truth images, which are the source-only images, without any background noise.
+Using simulation is advantageous for training BGRem since it provides ground truth images, which are the source-only images, without any background noise.
 In contrast, such ground truth is fundamentally inaccessible from real observations; one can generate background-reduced images using a specific model or estimation algorithm, but these should not be considered as ground truth for training an ML algorithm.
 Simulated data give us the possibility of a controlled supervised training, but they may not fully capture the complexity of the real observational artefacts, potentially affecting model generalization and driving the interpretation of the data as shown before for $\gamma$-ray data \citep{Caron2023}.
 Later in the Results section (sec: \ref{sec:results}), we discuss the application and performance of BGRem on real data.

 Similar to the actual MeerLICHT data, the simulated images have a shape of $10560 \times 10560$ pixels, which would be too large and memory-consuming as an input to a DNN for processing.
 Therefore, we cut them into $256\times 256$ pixel sub-images, resulting in a total of $8405$ images.
 We used $10\%$ of these images as test data, leaving approximately $7500$ images for training.
 To ensure the quality of the training data, we excluded images whose maximum pixel value was below 500.
 This threshold, a hyperparameter of the training process, primarily affects training time and the models' performance on brighter sources.
 This threshold was chosen to maximize the amount of training data used, while removing the images without any bright sources.